 Step 3: If a student has met the criteria in either aptitude or achievement, but not both, we screen for academic performance.
-Performance tasks will be administered to qualifying students in grades two through five, in March 2017.
-Endof-year grades will be used as the performance measure for students in grades six through eleven for placement in grades seven through twelve, who have met either the aptitude or achievement dimension, but not both.
+Performance tasks will be administered to qualifying students in grades two through five, in February 2019.
+End- of-year grades will be used as the performance measure for students in grades five through eleven for placement in grades six through twelve, who have met either the aptitude or achievement dimension, but not both.
 At this time, a grade point average of 3.75 or above on a 4.0 scale in core academic areas, is necessary to qualify in the performance dimension.

 PLEASE NOTE: Students in grades three through eleven will not automatically be screened.
 Any teacher, parent, student, or administrator who would like to refer a potentially gifted student in grades three through eleven for testing, should contact the guidance department for a referral form.
-This form should be returned to your school no later than September 2, 2016.
-A form may also be downloaded from the district website at: www.gcsd.k12.sc.us.
+This form should be returned to your school no later than September 4, 2018.